zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 What we're seeing with these systems is a statistical mirror of human common sense, not a terrifying infinite-compute argmax of a random utility function.
 Conversely, when LLMs fail to faithfully mimic humans—for example, the way base models sometimes [get caught in a repetition trap](https://gwern.net/gpt-3#repetitiondivergence-sampling) where they repeat the same phrase over and over—they also fail to do anything useful.

 **Doomer**: The repetition trap phenomenon seems like evidence for my position.
 Sure, you can get good-looking results for things that look similar to the training distribution.
-As soon as you step off distribution, capabilities generalize farther than alignment: bam, paperclips.
+As soon as you step off-distribution, capabilities generalize farther than alignment: bam, paperclips.

 **Simplicia**: My point was that the repetition trap is a case of "capabilities" failing to generalize along with "alignment".
 The repetition behavior isn't competently optimizing a malign goal; it's just degenerate.
 A `for` loop could give you the same output.